JoshDSommer/nativescript-slides/README.md

 the `<IntroSlides:IntroSlides>` element also has a property called `loop` which is a boolean value and if set to true will cause the slide to be an endless loop.
 The suggested use case would be for a Image Carousel or something of that nature.

+the `<IntroSlides:IntroSlides>` element also has a property called `interval` which is a integer value and the value is in milliseconds.
+The suggested use case would be for a Image Carousel or something of that nature which can change the image for every fixed intervals.
+It also has a function carousel(isenabled,time) if isenabled is true it enables the carousel feature and time sets the interval in millisecond.
+In unloaded function call carousel(false,0) to unregister it.

 ###Plugin Development Work Flow:

 * Clone repository to your machine.